apdahlen/Evjen/README.md

 Their concern is important.
 A strong emphasis on polity can become its own distortion.
 The chief work of the church is not polity for its own sake, but the salvation of souls — **spirit and life**.

-The disagreement is preserved rather than harmonized.

----

-## The Question Underneath the Book

-Principle One is too strong to survive as a slogan.

-If the congregation is truly the right form of the Kingdom of God on earth, then the claim reaches into preaching, spiritual gifts, lay activity, organization, freedom, responsibility, mission, vocation, and the relationship between congregations.

-The remaining Principles increase the pressure.

-A free congregation is called to recognize and encourage spiritual gifts.
-Congregations freely help one another.
-Individual believers are called to work for the salvation of souls and the quickening of spiritual life as far as their abilities permit.

-The congregation therefore acts.

-That is the uncomfortable center of the book.

-A living congregation requires more than continuity, sentiment, or institutional survival.

-It requires **all hands**.

 ---